Exclusive: Run It Once Poker's Sit N Go Product SNG Select Goes Live

 More info on the pay table and Glitch prizes is available on the RIO website.

-The other aspects of the lottery-style SNG remain the same, sticking much to the same tried-and-tested formula used at other online poker rooms: Players start with a 500-chip starting stack, with blinds starting at 10/20 and going up every three minutes.
+The other aspects of the lottery-style SNG remain the same, sticking much to the same tried-and-tested formula used at other online poker rooms: Players start with a 500-chip starting stack, with blinds starting at 10/20 and going up every 2.5 minutes.
 On average, these games usually last five to seven minutes.

 The rake structure in the Classic variant is a bit on the higher side compared to the Cub3d.
 In Classic, the fee ranges from 7.78% at the micro-stakes to 6% at the €10 buy-in level.